dp95000/team-builder/README.md

 Users will then be prompted to input additional information, depending on which role they choose.
 If the user selects 'Manager', he/she will be prompted to enter an office number.
 If the user selects 'Engineer', he/she will be asked to provide their Github username.
 If the user selects 'Intern' he/she will be asked to enter the name of their school.

-Once all the needed informatino has been collected, an HTML file will be generated using the information that was provided.
+Once all the needed informatinon has been collected, an HTML file will be generated using the information that was provided.
 The final result will be a page with organized cards displayed for each team member.

 # Application Testing Instructions